Abdul Haq (Afghan leader): Death

-Following the US-led invasion of Afghanistan in October 2001, Haq entered Nangarhar Province of Afghanistan from Pakistan's Khyber Pakhtunkhwa to implement his resistance plan against the Taliban.
-Some sources have speculated that the CIA supported this initiative but family members and other witness sources have denied this claim writing that the CIA actually urged him not to enter Afghanistan.
+Following the US-led invasion of Afghanistan in October 2001, Haq entered Nangarhar Province of Afghanistan from Pakistan's Khyber Pakhtunkhwa province to implement his resistance plan against the Taliban.
+Some sources have speculated that the CIA supported this initiative but family members and other witness sources have denied this claim, writing that the CIA actually urged him not to enter Afghanistan.
 Former CIA director George Tenet reports that, at the recommendation of Bud McFarlane, CIA officials met with Haq in Pakistan and after assessing his capabilities urged him not to enter Afghanistan.
 After a chase, he was captured by the Taliban along with nineteen others between the towns of Hisarak and Azro in Nangarhar province, and was killed on October 26, 2001.
-The Guardian speculates that his capture was due to a betrayal by double agents.
+The Guardian speculates that his capture was due to betrayal by double agents.
 Some reports soon after his death blamed the CIA for siding too closely with Pakistan's ISI, which did not wish to see Afghans united across ethnic lines, and for failing to intervene to rescue him from his Taliban captors.
 The veracity of this version of events was strengthened by reports of tension between Haq and American agents after an interview in which he stated "we cannot be [America's] puppet."
 He was one of many Afghan rebel leaders opposed to the U.S. intervention.

 An obituary in The Guardian called Abdul Haq an "astute leader".